ysndr/sam-knn-regressor/README.md

 To make use of this concept in a regressor we had to make some adjustments.

 First we had to find a way to track the accummulated error of each memory.
 While in the classifier this is quite easy, we needed to accommodate to the continual nature in a regressor.
-We found that using *summed logistic error* is a good fit that does not allow outliers hijack the overall error.
+We are using the Mean Absolute Error.
+This makes it possible to compare memories with diffrent sizes.

 Cleaning discarded items was another issue.
 We had to find another way to tell if elements comply with the STM.
 We look at the next *k* neighbours of each element *e* in the (cleaned) STM.
 We use these to determine a maximum distance.